Philippine Association of the Record Industry: History

 Other than certifying albums, the organization also certifies singles and music videos.
-On January 16, 2013, the first ever single was certified.
-It was "I'll Be There" by Julie Anne San Jose and it was certified quadruple platinum during that time.
-On the other hand, no music videos are certified yet.
+On January 16, 2013, the first ever single, "I'll Be There" by Julie Anne San Jose, was certified quadruple platinum.
+On the other hand, no music videos have been certified yet.

 The Philippine Association of the Record Industry filed a complaint against the popular torrent website KickassTorrents, resulting in its seizure by Philippine authorities on June 13, 2013.

 Certification levels

 Before 1990, music certifications were only awarded by record labels to their artists through their own sets of guidelines until PARI took the obligation and changed the criteria for album certifications over the years; following the International Federation of the Phonographic Industry (IFPI) guidelines.

 Album certifications include both physical and digital sales.
 Beginning in March 2012, PARI began to certify singles (both digital and physical) and music videos.
 Before 2012, the thresholds for albums were distinguished between the domestic and international repertoire.
 Currently, domestic repertoire shares the same thresholds along with the international repertoire.
 For the full list of music certifications, please go to their database.